 With the Taliban back in power, the United States and the international community are forced to confront Afghanistan’s failure to develop into a stable, functioning, democratic state.
-Despite more than $2 trillion invested in nearly 20 years of state-building, and after the deaths of more than 110,000 Afghans and 2,400 U.S. troops, the Afghan government never established authority over the country’s full territory—or was able to provide effective or reliable public services to areas it did rule.
+Despite more than $2 trillion invested in nearly 20 years of state-building, and after the deaths of tens of thousands of Afghans and more than 2,400 U.S. troops, the Afghan government never established authority over the country’s full territory—or was able to provide effective or reliable public services to areas it did rule.
 And despite nearly two decades of training, Afghanistan’s military more or less disintegrated before the Taliban, surrendering control of the country in a matter of weeks.
 Why couldn’t democracy take root?

-Larry Diamond, a senior fellow at Stanford University’s Freeman Spogli Institute for International Studies, has written seven books on democracy and edited more than 40 on democratic development globally.
-In 2004, Diamond served as a senior adviser on governance to the Coalition Provisional Authority in Baghdad.
-In his view, the United States invaded Afghanistan and Iraq primarily for security reasons, not to turn them into democracies.
-The two countries were, he adds, exceptionally difficult cases for democratic state-building—on account of their histories; powerful, meddling neighbors; and identity clashes among the populations.
-Neither state, post-conflict, could provide physical security to its citizens, and both suffered from endemic corruption.
-As Diamond sees it, the collapse in Afghanistan comes at a time when democracy is in retreat worldwide: China and Russia seek to undermine democratic regimes and support authoritarians, while many states face rising income inequality and a weakening rule of law, while the West has cut back on democracy promotion.
-Afghanistan may have fallen under Taliban rule again, but, Diamond says, the world’s democracies need to strengthen their commitment to confronting China and Russia, and to defending democratic norms and values globally.
+Larry Diamond is a senior fellow at the Hoover Institution and the Freeman Spogli Institute for International Studies at Stanford University—and in 2004, was a senior adviser on governance to the Coalition Provisional Authority in Baghdad.
+Diamond says the United States invaded Afghanistan and Iraq primarily for security reasons, not to turn them into democracies.
+The two countries were exceptionally difficult cases for democratic state-building—on account of their histories; powerful, meddling neighbors; and identity clashes among the populations.
+Neither state, post-conflict, could provide its citizens with physical security, and both suffered from endemic corruption.

 Michael Bluhm: What prevented Afghanistan and Iraq from becoming free, functioning, stable democracies?